-SARIEV Contemporary is a multi-generational gallery founded by Katrin Sarieva and Vesselina Sarieva.
+SARIEV Contemporary is a nonconventionnal multi-generational gallery founded by Katrin Sarieva and Vesselina Sarieva.
 It is considered one of the essential places for discovering strong contemporary art positions in Bulgaria and the most recognizable Bulgarian gallery internationally.
 The gallery's program and activities have always extended beyond its physical space, as evidenced by the large number of satellite exhibitions, projects, external initiatives and collaborations in SARIEV's history.
 Specializing in contemporary Bulgarian art, the gallery has a history of building private collections, advising corporate collections and cooperating with international museums and institutions.

 SARIEV Contemporary established profile as international gallery for contemporay art between 2011 and 2012 in Plovdiv, Bulgaria's second largest city.
 SARIEV Contemporary is the successor to the original gallery opened by Sariev family in 2004, Sariev Gallery, which specialised in photography and ceramics.